 Annex 4, Appendix 1, paragraph 2., amend to read:

 "2.
 Are there any warnings lights on the instrument panel activated indicating a vehicle or exhaust after-treatment system malfunctioning that cannot be resolved by normal maintenance?
-(Mmalfunction Iindication Light, Eengine Sservice Iindication, etc?)
+(Mmalfunction Iindication Light, Eengine service Iindication, etc?)
 If yes, the vehicle cannot be selected."

 Annex 4, Appendix 1, paragraph 1 3., amend to read: